 Sl.
-No. COs Bloom's Taxonomy Level 1 Classify data using data Summarization tools like Frequency Distributions, Tables and Graphs.
-2 2 Apply statistical tools like measures of central tendency and measures of dispersion to different data sets 3 3 Apply Statistical tools of correlation and regression to ungrouped data sets 3 4 Apply Counting Techniques (Permutations and combination), Basic Rules of Probability and Probability distribution (Binomial, Poisson.
+No. COs Bloom's Taxonomy Level 1 Classify data using data Summarization tools like Frequency Distributions, Tables and Graphs and apply the concepts 2 & 3 2 Apply statistical tools like measures of central tendency and measures of dispersion to analyse different data sets 3 & 4 3 Apply Statistical tools of correlation and regression to analyse ungrouped data sets 3 & 4 4 Apply Counting Techniques (Permutations and combination), Basic Rules of Probability and Probability distribution (Binomial, Poisson.
 Normal Distribution) 3 5 Demonstrate understanding of the tools used for data visualization 2 6 Demonstrate understanding of the importance of analytics in HR, Marketing and Finance 2 7 Analyze Statistical data using MS-Excel 4